Harper Adams University

 - Very high quality teaching.

-- Rated highly for industry contacts and graduate employment – 98.3% of our graduates obtained full-time employment (Destination of Leavers from HE Survey 2015) with an average of 96.1 per cent over the last seven years.
+- Rated highly for industry contacts and graduate employment – current employment rate is 96% (Destination of Leavers from HE Survey 2015) with an average of 96.1 per cent over the last seven years.

-- For information on research at Harper Adams, visit the website.
+- For more information on research at Harper Adams, visit our website.

 - High teaching quality and strong applied research focus.

 - Placement experience and high employability of students.

 - High standard of resources to support teaching, including the university farm and other specialist resources in food, land-based engineering and veterinary sciences.

 - Free wi-fi across the campus.